openlibhums/memory-alpha/content/support/janeway-styleguide.md

 <details open>
  <summary>About this guide </summary>

-This style guide is adapted from the [Google style guide](https://developers.google.com/style) (which is available under a CC-BY 4.0 license) and has been adjusted to meet Janeway’s requirements.
-It will follow Google’s structure as well.
-This style guide ___does not___ follow OLH or OLHJ style - this is as it a) will have different requirements than OLH(J), b) will make this style guide easier to customise and maintain.
-This guide uses UK English.
-This guide uses the [Chicago style (17th edition)](https://www.chicagomanualofstyle.org/book/ed17/frontmatter/toc.html) for citations and referencing (see also [Purdue's Online Writing Lab's guidance for Chicago 17th](https://owl.purdue.edu/owl/research_and_citation/chicago_manual_17th_edition/cmos_formatting_and_style_guide/chicago_manual_of_style_17th_edition.html)).
+* This style guide is adapted from the [Google style guide](https://developers.google.com/style) (which is available under a CC-BY 4.0 license) and has been adjusted to meet Janeway’s requirements.
+It will also follow Google’s structure.
+This document is **NOT** intended to cover all issues.
+It currently contains summaries for ease of access while we adopt the guide, and additions, exceptions, and deviations from the Google guide.
+In the long term, it will serve solely to outline exceptions, deviations, additions, etc. from the Google guide.
+(Hopefully, there will not be many)
+* This style guide ___does not___ follow OLH or OLHJ style - this is as it a) will have different requirements than OLH(J), b) will make this style guide easier to customise and maintain.
+* This guide uses UK English.
+* This guide uses the [Chicago style (17th edition)](https://www.chicagomanualofstyle.org/book/ed17/frontmatter/toc.html) for citations and referencing (see also [Purdue's Online Writing Lab's guidance for Chicago 17th](https://owl.purdue.edu/owl/research_and_citation/chicago_manual_17th_edition/cmos_formatting_and_style_guide/chicago_manual_of_style_17th_edition.html)).

 </details>